epfl-mobots/epuck2-firmware/README.md

 * `panic.c` contains the panic handler, called when the system crashes.
 * `parameter_port.h` defines OS-specific locking mechanisms used by the parameter tree subsystem.
 * `usbcfg.c` contains configuration strings for the USB port.
+* `battery_protection.c` contains the code for the overdischarge protection (see below).

-* The `sensors` folder contains the drivers used for the robot sensors.
+* The `sensors` folder contains the drivers used for the robot sensors:
+    * `battery_level.c` is responsible for reading the battery voltage.
+    * `encoder.c` handles the quadrature encoders of the motors and correctly adds them up to 32 bits numbers from their 16 bit hardware timer.
+    * `imu.c` and `mpu60x0.c` contain the drivers for the inertial motion unit (gyro and accelerometer).
+    * `proximity.c` contains the drivers for the TCRT1000-based proximity sensor belt.
+    * `range.c` contains the interface for the Time of Flight range sensor.
+        The low level driver is located in the `vl6180x` folder.
 * `exti.c` acts as the central hub for the GPIO interrupts on the robot and dispatches them to the correct tasks.
     For now it is only used by the IMU to indicate when a measurement is ready.
 * `motor_pwm.c` contains the code to drive the motors.